pohlan/GrIS1980s_DEM/README.md

 export JULIA_PYTHONCALL_EXE="/home/.../python"
 ```
 This works best when running the julia files from the shell directly.
-When running the scripts interactively in a text editor, it may be necessary to instead add the following lines within the Julia script **before** loading the package with `using svd_IceSheetDEM`:
+When running the scripts interactively in a text editor, it may be necessary to instead add the following lines within the Julia script **before** loading the package with `using GrIS1980s_DEM`:
 ```
 ENV["JULIA_CONDAPKG_BACKEND"] = "Null"
 ENV["JULIA_PYTHONCALL_EXE"] = "/home/.../python"